-An Approved Jurisdictional Determination indicated that there are 1,100 linear feet of drainage ditch (Drainage 5) and 1.27 acres of wetlands (Wetland 6 and Wetland 8) that are jurisdictional on the property.
+For the original certified acreage (461 acres), an Approved Jurisdictional Determination indicated that there are 1,100 linear feet of drainage ditch (Drainage 5) and 1.27 acres of wetlands (Wetland 6 and Wetland 8) that are jurisdictional on the property.
 There is an additional 5.59 acres of wetlands and 5,860 linear feet of drainage ditches identified in the delineation report that are not jurisdictional.